-The separation and distribution agreement will provide that Newco and its affiliates will release and discharge BD and its affiliates from all liabilities assumed by Newco as part of the separation, from all acts and events occurring or failing to occur, and all conditions existing, on or before the distribution date relating to the diabetes care business, except as expressly set forth in the separation and distribution agreement.
-BD and its affiliates will release and discharge Newco and its affiliates from all liabilities retained by BD and its affiliates as part of the separation, from all acts and events occurring or failing to occur, and all conditions existing, on or before the distribution date relating to the BD Business, and from all liabilities existing or arising in connection with the implementation of the separation, except as expressly set forth in the separation and distribution agreement.
+The separation and distribution agreement will provide that Newco and its affiliates will release and discharge BD and its affiliates from all liabilities assumed by Newco as part of the separation, from all acts and events occurring or failing to occur, and all conditions existing, on or before the distribution date relating to the diabetes care business, the Newco Assets and the Newco Liabilities and from all liabilities existing or arising in connection with the implementation of the separation, except as expressly set forth in the separation and distribution agreement.
+BD and its affiliates will release and discharge Newco and its affiliates from all liabilities retained by BD and its affiliates as part of the separation, from all acts and events occurring or failing to occur, and all conditions existing, on or before the distribution date relating to the BD Business, the BD Assets and the BD Liabilities and from all liabilities existing or arising in connection with the implementation of the separation, except as expressly set forth in the separation and distribution agreement.